plain.auth

 Overview

-The plain.auth package provides user authentication and authorization for Plain applications.
-Here's a basic example of checking if a user is logged in:
+The plain.auth package handles user authentication and authorization for Plain applications.
+You can check if a user is logged in like this:

 else: